harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Beginner's Guide.md

 ### 9.2 PhoenixRobot with Subsystems

-You’ve already seen a single-class PhoenixRobot.
-Here’s what it looks like when it owns subsystems instead:
+Here is what `PhoenixRobot` looks like when it owns subsystems instead of doing everything itself:

 ```java
 package edu.ftcphoenix.robots.phoenix;